High-rise towers of Parramatta city CBD in Sydney WEst - aerial view towards city CBD.

 The University’s vision for the Western Parkland City is to create innovative partnerships at the new airport and develop the curriculum to help close the skills gap and develop a future talent pipeline.

 We are looking at long-term academic opportunities and industry co-investment in the Aerotropolis to support the creation of 200,000 high-tech jobs in the fields of advanced manufacturing, defence, logistics, agribusiness, health and education.
-A Memorandum of Understanding (MoU) is established with the NSW Government to pursue academic and development opportunities around these themes.
+The University will continue to work with government and industry to pursue academic and development opportunities around these themes.

 How is work progressing?